hikaru2003/smartscape_internship/README.md

 # smartscape_internship

-this is smartscape internship repo.
+This is smartscape internship repo.

-project detail is described in [presentation.pdf](https://github.com/hikaru2003/smartscape_internship/blob/b7a7a876ade146a9a0ce620392877e8f6003f9fd/presentation.pdf). so please check it.
+Please take a look at [presentation.pdf](presentation.pdf) to check project detail.

 ## Quick Start